JDNafz/object-group-bonus-calculator/README.md

 I then concluded, with the updated "toLocaleString()" function solved the problem", removed the if statement, and it began working.

 I tested it, but commenting out the "if", "else", and "closing brackets" and opening the index.html again.

-SECONDARY BUG, need to remove "ifs" from 156